sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

-Workflow
+Workflows
 ============================
-Click the 'Workflow' tab to view the list of workflows in the project.
+Click the 'Workflows' tab to view the list of workflows in the project.

 .. figure:: ../../_assets/tutorials/quickstart/7.PNG
    :alt: Workflow Listings